 Steph was a million miles away, thinking about the man in cell number six.

-She felt a sense of boldness, of pride, looking at the little piece of red string she’d tied around her left littlest finger.
-It was a reminder to add the prisoner to her nightly prayers.
+She felt a sense of purpose, of pride, looking at the little piece of red string tied around her left littlest finger.
+It was a reminder to add the man in cell number six to her nightly prayers.
+If anyone can help you, here, it will be me, she thought.

 “Huh?
 What?”
 She snapped out of her daze and returned to the dining room table with her fellow guards.
-To her right was Peter, the highest ranking guard at Border Crossing.
+To her right was Peter, the commander of the tower at Dog’s Tongue.
 To his right was Rudyard, the captain of the night guard.

-“The eye.
-Did you see it?”
-Peter asked, taking a sip of coffee.
+“The eyes.
+Did you see them?”
+Peter asked, taking a sip of stale coffee, both hands on the mug.

-“Which side of the gate,” Steph repeated, concerned.
+“East side of the tower?”
+Steph repeated, distant, concerned.

 “Probably just the night guards having some fun,” she shrugged, picking at the little red string, anxiously.

 “Yeah, that’s what I thought too.
-Except Rudyard, here, was working the overnight crew and assures me they didn’t do it.
+Except Rudyard, here, was with the night guard and assures me they didn’t do it.
 Right Ruddy?”
 He took a friendly, but authoritative tone.

 “Damnedest thing I’ve ever seen.
-Must have been ten feet tall.
-Scrolled out with blood,” Rudyard added his mouth full of greasy meat.
-“Weird looking thing, too, like a symbol or whatcha call a hieroglyph.
-An eye, shaped like an almond, with three lines above and below.”
+Must have been a couple hundred of them,” Rudyard added his mouth full of greasy meat.
+“Weird looking things, too, like a symbol or whatcha call a hieroglyph.
+An eye, shaped like an almond, with three lines above and below, drawn over and over again, stretching ten, maybe twenty feet up.”

 Just then, there was a commotion at the far end of the dining hall.
 A large man was shoving a smaller man.
 It wasn’t apparent what they were arguing about.